ibm-cloud-docs/account/catalog-opbundle-tutorial.md

 1. On the Private products page, click **Add**.
 1. Select **Operator from {{site.data.keyword.redhat_notm}} registry** as your deployment method.
 1. Select **Certified** as your {{site.data.keyword.redhat_notm}} repository.
 1. Select your Operator bundle.
-For example, for the purposes of this tutorial, you can select **Akka Cluster Operator** as your Operator.
+For example, for the purposes of this tutorial, you can select **Add a Cluster Operator** as your Operator.
 1. Select the Operator bundle version that you would like to import.
 1. Enter the software version that the Operator bundle installs in the format of major version, minor version, and revision.
 For example, you can use Operator version `1.0.0` to install software version `2.0.0`.
 1. Click **Add version**.